lorikrell/gamerchic/docs/photoshop/wax-seals.md

     You can also add your own!
 Find a pattern you like, copy and paste it into those layer groups.
 Change the layer style from Normal to options like Multiply, Screen, Lighten, and so on till you find a look you like.
 It will automatically mask to fill just the wax seal.
     :::

+1. For **ROUND** seals, you have options for additional rings for the wax art and designs to show under the seal including golden leaves and filigree and magic circles.
+Show and hide the under options in UNDER DESIGNS and RUNE CIRCLES.

 1. Save as a *.png*.
 Click File > Export > Quick Export as a PNG.
 You can upload the image to Discord, Google docs, art galleries like Imgur, and much more!

 ## Example Seals